laempy/pyoints/README.md

 ## External Depencencies

-**PoYnts** binds following external libraries required for some of the python dependencies.
+**PoYnts** binds following external libraries as required by some of the python dependencies.